mananbhalodia/nba-predictions/README.md

 # nba-predictions
-Jupyter notebook that gets predictions of declining performance of nba players.
+Jupyter notebook that analyzes changing criteria required to become MVP in the NBA.